 We often talk of purpose as if it’s some cosmic gift from above or some declaration that society hands us and because of this thinking, we never feel like we’re quite good enough unless someone else affirms it.
 We’re constantly doubting ourselves and we’re seeking validation through notifications to which hold no real value.
 We diminish our self-belief because we’re not seeing purpose as a natural birthright; we’re to own who we are and to be free to explore life, so that we can grow into our purpose and courageously stand by it.

 What I’ve written already may sound a little cryptic, but I’ve recently experienced a shift in perspective and discovered why so many of us struggle in our daily lives.
 A lot of us don’t feel supported enough to share how we truly feel and therefore we burden ourselves with our truths rather than opening up about them.
-We then learn to cope with our burdens instead of overcoming them and we hide away our truths under a guise of denial; resentment; anger; sadness; frustration; silence; avoidance and so on, always a guise nonetheless.
-I’d bet that many of you feel misunderstood, but that feeling isn't going to shift until you drop the guise, set free your truth and allow the healing to begin.
+We then learn to cope with our burdens instead of overcoming them and we hide away our truths under a guise of denial; resentment; anger; sadness; frustration; silence; avoidance and so on, always a disguise nonetheless.
+I’d bet that many of you feel misunderstood, but that feeling isn’t going to shift until you drop the veil, set free your truth and allow the healing to begin.

 Too many of us are good people working hard and trying even harder to build happy and fulfilled lives.
 Even at our lowest of lows, we muster whatever energy we have left and rise out of bed in the morning to live through another day.
 I’ve coached enough people to understand that this statement resonates within a lot of us, as it did with me for a very long time.
 I’ll even admit that I’ve thought about ending all this despair too, because if I can’t live openly then for me there’s no reason to live at all.